imperial-qore/line-solver/jar/README.md

 The bundled JAR is automatically copied to ../common/jline.jar.

 #### Standalone LDES JAR
-To build a lightweight JAR for the LINE Discrete Event Simulator (LDES), excluding non-LDES dependencies:
+To build a lightweight JAR for LDES, excluding non-LDES dependencies:
 ```
 mvn clean package -P ldes
 ```